-- 2.1 The Revised Development Strategy for the Local Plan has set a target of delivering 12,300 new homes in the District between 2011 and 2029.
-447 of these are completed and a further 1681 have planning permission.
-The remaining 10,172 homes will be built during the remainder of the Plan period as identified in the Revised Development Strategy. - 2.2 One of the supporting documents for the Local Plan will be the Infrastructure Delivery Plan (IDP).
-This will identify all the items of new or improved infrastructure that will need to be provided to mitigate the impacts of the planned development.
-Much of the proposed infrastructure is included within the Revised Development Strategy document.
+- 2.1 The Draft Local Plan has set a target of delivering a minimum of16,776 new homes in the District between 2011 and 2029.
+2102 of these are completed and a further 7045 have planning permission.
+The remainder (at least 7,629) will be built during the rest of the Plan period. - 2.2 One of the supporting Local Plan documents is the Infrastructure Delivery Plan (IDP).
+This identifies all the items of new or improved infrastructure that will need to be provided to mitigate the impacts of the planned development.
 Headlines from this include:

 - Highways mitigation

 - Public Transport Services

 - Strategic cycle network improvements

 - Green Infrastructure proposals including a country park

 - Expanded education facilities

 - Sports facility improvements

 - Playing pitches provision

 - Health facilities and services

 - Emergency services

 - 2.3 CIL is not intended to replace mainstream funding for services.
 It is intended to reduce the gap between the cost of providing, operating and maintaining the infrastructure needed to support planned development and the amount of money available from other sources.
-The funding gap is now established as set out in the Draft Infrastructure Delivery Plan (January 2015).
+The funding gap is now established as set out in the Infrastructure Delivery Plan.

 - 2.4 Funding for local services principally comes from central government as revenue and capital grants, and from local council tax.
 Funding can also be released from the sale of capital assets, from interest on savings and investments and from one-off grants for specific projects.
 Where these sources are insufficient to deliver the required infrastructure, service providers will need to finance projects through alternative means.

 - 2.5 It is not possible to accurately predict the availability of public funding a long way into the future as this will depend, among other things, on the spending priorities of future governments.
 However, it is clear that in the short to medium term there is a significant gap between available funds from government and other agencies and the cost of infrastructure needed to support and mitigate planned growth.
 The introduction of CIL in the District will help to fill part of this funding gap.